jihoon20234/tutorials/README.md

 ### Feedback and Refinement
 - Users may receive feedback to adjust or refine their thought processes, improving the accuracy and fluency of the system over time.

+## Applications
+### Medical
+- Assisting individuals with speech impairments caused by conditions like ALS (amyotrophic lateral sclerosis) or stroke.